 If you’re a photographer or Photoshop artist only, this part will be the hardest.
 3D modeling tools are very complex and difficult to master.
-Fortunately there are many free or inexpensive 3D models and you can start learning any free modeling package.

 3D modeling is beyond the scope of this tutorial.
 Suffice to say that I built the model as a spline cage, turning them into NURBS patches.
 Then I exported the model in 3ds format.

 Building the prop